iay/mdq-server-docker/static/README.md

 corresponding 10-year self-signed certificate.

 To build the image, execute the `./build` script.
-This will tag the resulting image as `mdq-server-static`, but won't save it anywhere.
+This will tag the resulting image as `iay/mdq-server-static`, but won't push it anywhere.

 ## Simple Container Operation

-The script `./run` is provided to fire up a copy of the `mdq-server-static` image in a new container also called `mdq-server-static`.
+The script `./run` is provided to fire up a copy of the `iay/mdq-server-static` image in a new container called `mdq-server-static`.
 At present, this is set up to leave your terminal connected to the container so that you will see the initial logging as the application starts up.
 You can hit Ctrl+C when you've seen enough: you don't need to worry about